Marvelous image of Girolamo Benzoni, aboard his ship, as he approaches the Caribbean on his voyage to the New World in 1541.

-The map is based upon the image created by Theodore De Bry.
-De Bry's interpretation of this famous passage from Benzoni's account provides a lively image of Benzoni alone, on the deck of his flagship.
-He is surrounded by flying fish, with two other sailing ships in the distance, a windhead, several curious sea monsters, and a representation of land (likely intended to represent the New World, since Benzoni's ship is pointed in the direction of land) on the horizon.
+De Bry's interpretation of this famous passage from Benzoni's account provides a lively image of Benzoni alone, on the deck of his flagship, surrounded by flying fish, with two other sailing ships in the distance, a windhead, several curious sea monsters, and a representation of land (likely intended to represent the New World, since Benzoni's ship is pointed in the direction of land) on the horizon.

 Theodor de Bry (1528-1598) was a prominent Flemish engraver and publisher best known for his engravings of the New World.
 Born in Liege, de Bry hailed from the portion of Flanders then controlled by Spain.
 The de Brys were a family of jewelers and engravers, and young Theodor was trained in those artisanal trades.

 As a Lutheran, however, his life and livelihood was threatened when the Spanish Inquisition cracked down on non-Catholics.
 De Bry was banished and his goods seized in 1570.
 He fled to Strasbourg, where he studied under the Huguenot engraver Etienne Delaune.
 He also traveled to Antwerp, London, and Frankfurt, where he settled with his family.